 Next week, we’ll be making another big update, which, again, we hope you won’t notice.
 This time, we thought we should announce it ahead of time, because timelines created before January, 2015 will probably stop working unless steps are taken.
 Timelines which are published through non-standard methods may stop working.
 We’re pretty sure that most people’s timelines will work, but we want to give people time to check and prepare.
 We plan to make these updates on the morning (Chicago time) of September 23rd.
 We’ll send a tweet from @KnightLab when they’re done.

-Google has delayed the shutdown date to January 26, 2021.
+Google has delayed the shutdown date again, now to June 8, 2021.
 We have already deployed the changes described in this post, so most TimelineJS users are already seeing them.
 However, timelines created before January, 2015 should continue to work without any changes until this new date.